 While technological advances can be seen as a threat to our beloved paperbacks, this isn’t the case in Singapore.
 Enter the book vending machine at the National Museum of Singapore, where technology is actually making it easier for bookworms to get their fix the traditional way.
 You can get anything from children’s titles to graphic novels or poetry collections.

 8. Live crab vending machine, China and Japan

 Crab is such a popular dish in China and Japan that the invention of vending machines that sell live crabs was inevitable, right?
 These machines first appeared in China and Japan in 2010, and have proven to be a hit since.
-For around $3.50 you can buy a live crab, along with the essential accompaniments – vinegar and some ginger tea – and get ready to chow down.
+The live crab comes with the essential accompaniments – vinegar and some ginger tea – so get ready to chow down.

 9. The Bait Bank, USA

 Admittedly this particular machine is designed with a small audience in mind, but for those last-minute fishing excursions when you remembered everything but the bait, it might just save the day.
 Located throughout America, they’re stocked with all types of fish fodder, including minnows, mealworms and maggots.
 Delicious.